atc-casip/respiros/site/content/en/docs/Events/_index.md

 system's functionality can be extended and integrated with other platforms.
 These events are published using WebSockets.
 Clients can connect to the socket using libraries like [Socket.IO](https://socket.io/) and start receiving events and their data.

-All the events that external applications can listen to are published on the `/respir-os` namespace.
 In this section, these events and their data are explained in detail.

 ## `parameters`